Macclesfield Museums: West Park Museum

+This museum is currently closed with most of the collection being transferred to the Silk Museum.

 West Park Museum was built by Marianne Brocklehurst, who came from a wealthy silk trade family, and houses her collection of Ancient Egyptian artifacts, a selection of fine art, and local history items.
 The refurbishment of the museum was proposed in 2018.
 The building, in West Park, is Grade II listed with Historic England.
 Constructed in 1897–98 it is built in brick with terracotta dressings and has a Welsh slate roof.
 It is in a single storey and consists of a single room lit from above by a clerestory.
 The entrance front has a shaped gable, decorative terracotta frieze and panels.
 There is a glass verandah on the right side.